 spring when field work and planting begins.
 Lambs born early in

 the year are usually gone by the time summer comes, which frees labor for other farming operations.

 Another advantage is marketing.
 Historically, lamb prices have

 been highest during the first half of the year, especially during

-the Easter period.
-As a result, lambs born in the winter are usually
+the Easter season.
+As a result, lambs born in the winter were usually

 who lamb in the winter can usually carry more ewes on their pastures,

 since ewe feed requirements are only maintenance and lambs are

 not competing for a possibly limiting resource, pasture.